sapakusa/ecc-point-on-curve-jsong-pb-denver-070918/README.md

         # y**2 == x**3 + a*x + b
         # if not, throw a RuntimeError

-        # Exercise 5.1: x being None and y being None represents the point at infinity
+        # x being None and y being None represents the point at infinity
-        # Exercise 5.1: Check for that here since the equation below won't make sense
+        # Check for that here since the equation below won't make sense
-        # Exercise 5.1: with None values for both.
+        # ith None values for both.
         pass
 ```